Skip to main content

 What does Wakix treat?

-• Narcolepsy is characterized by immense daytime drowsiness and sudden attacks of sleep.
-Wakix was approved for treatment of narcolepsy in adults in August 2019.
+Narcolepsy is characterized by immense daytime drowsiness and sudden attacks of sleep.
+Wakix was approved for treatment of narcolepsy in adults in August 2019 and narcolepsy in children in June 2024.

-• Cataplexy is a sudden, brief loss of muscle tone and may be triggered by strong emotions like laughter.
-Wakix was approved for the expanded cataplexy use October 2020.
+Cataplexy is a sudden, brief loss of muscle tone and may be triggered by strong emotions like laughter.
+Wakix was approved for the expanded cataplexy use in adults October 2020.

-Common side effects with Wakix, occurring ≥5% of patients and twice that of placebo, include insomnia (6%), nausea (6%), and anxiety (5%).
+Common side effects in adults, occurring ≥5% of patients and twice that of placebo, include trouble sleeping (6%), nausea (6%), and anxiety (5%).
 Sleep disturbances (3%) and hallucinations (3%) have also been reported.

-This is not all the information you need to know about Wakix (pitolisant) for safe and effective use.
-It does not take the place of talking to your doctor about your treatment.
-Review the full Wakix information here, and discuss this information and any questions you have with your healthcare provider.
+This is not all the information you need to know about Wakix (pitolisant) for safe and effective use and does not take the place of your healthcare provider's instructions.
+Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.

 References